- Includes Use of Textbook

 3. Complete the Voluntary Assumption of Risk – Release of Liability Form.

-4. Pass a TB test, or provide prior results no older than 6 months from testing.
+4. Provide negative TB test results no older than 6 months from testing.

 5. Provide current CPR certificate.
 Must be healthcare provider level, Basic Life Support (BLS)